Menu

 SUNY Downstate Researcher Looks to Gene Mutations for Answers

-Charles Abrams, MD, PhD, associate professor of neurology and director of the Neuromuscular Division at SUNY Downstate Medical Center, has been awarded a three-year grant totaling $414,787 by the Muscular Dystrophy Association, the premier health organization dedicated to preventing and treating muscle-wasting diseases.
+Charles Abrams, MD, PhD, associate professor of neurology and director of the Neuromuscular Division at SUNY Downstate Health Sciences University, has been awarded a three-year grant totaling $414,787 by the Muscular Dystrophy Association, the premier health organization dedicated to preventing and treating muscle-wasting diseases.

 The grant will fund Dr. Abrams’ research on the role of connexin protein mutations in Charcot-Marie-Tooth disease.
 Dr. Abrams is a leading authority on this genetic disorder, for which there is currently no known cure or effective treatment.